 There is one picnic shelter in the park which is located in the day-use area by the shore of Lake Ontario.
-The shelter is available for exclusive rental but if it is not rented it is available on a first-come, first-served basis.
-Contact the Park Office to reserve, starting the last Friday in April.
+Reservations can be made online or by phone.

 A picnic shelter with BBQ (bring your own solid fuel) is available for exclusive rental.
 Contact the Park Office for details.